Cedar Monroe

 Organizing to end poverty and unite the working class.

-About the Book
+About my Book

 Trash: A Poor White Journey was published in March 2024.
 Part memoir, part analysis, it frames the reality of poverty among poor white people in the United States in larger context and calls for solidarity across race to end the capitalist system that is killing us all.